 There are no vaccination certificates required for travel to Puerto Rico, but travellers are advised to be up to date with routine vaccinations.
 Cases of dengue fever occur annually and mosquito protection measures are essential.
 Schistosomiasis is endemic and swimming in lakes, rivers and streams should be avoided.
 It is best to drink bottled water to avoid stomach upsets.
 Thoroughly wash or peel produce you buy in markets before eating it.
 Medical services are good but can be expensive; medical insurance is advised.

-Some restaurants and hotels automatically add a 10 to 17% service charge to the bill, if not a 15% tip is expected.
+Some restaurants and hotels automatically add a 10 to 17 percent service charge to the bill, if not a 15 percent tip is expected.
 Taxi drivers and bar staff also expect tips.

 Visits to Puerto Rico are usually trouble-free but travellers should take sensible precautions to avoid petty theft.